paulschuberth/regex-extract-action/README.md

 A JSON list of all matches.
 The list is empty if there are no matches.

+### has_matches

+A boolean indicating whether any matches were found.

 ## Example usage

 The [example workflow](https://github.com/paulschuberth/regex-extract-action/blob/main/.github/workflows/example.yml) in